 An example would be a window that doesn’t operate.
 It could be a window motor, a broken wire, or a bad switch.
 The diagnosis for that is typically an hour by itself.

 Running issues would be another example.
-If an engine has an issue that will usually show up as a trouble code which points to a likely cause but without going through a code-specific diagnostic routine, there’s not enough certainty to write an estimate.
+If an engine has an issue that will usually show up as a trouble code that points to a likely cause but without going through a code-specific diagnostic routine, there’s not enough certainty to write an estimate.

 Rather than a firm estimate, more often, a rough idea of repair costs is given along with guidance as to the urgency of various issues and the overall condition of the vehicle.
-Firm estimates are usually given only on routine wear items such as brakes, tires, and struts and so forth, if necessary.
+Firm estimates are usually given only on routine wear items such as brakes, tires, and struts, and so forth, if necessary.

 Where to Have a Used Car Inspected

 The ideal place to have a used vehicle inspected is a shop where you have your vehicle serviced regularly by an experienced and trusted mechanic.
 If a mechanic knows that their positive recommendation might be taken and that they will likely be servicing the vehicle, that is a motivation to be thorough and accurate.

 When lacking an ideal place, another tactic is to take a vehicle to a shop run by a competitor of the seller.
 If it’s being purchased at a Chevrolet dealership, for instance, the vehicle might be brought to a Ford dealership for an inspection.

 The automotive service business (for better or worse) tends to be very competitive, even at an individual level, and the work of another shop tends to be gone over with a fine-toothed comb whenever possible.
 If a dealership mechanic knows that a vehicle has gone through inspection in a competitor’s shop, and then, has the opportunity to inspect it, the odds of a thorough and detailed inspection are very high.